shailu07/Major_project/README.md

 # Major_project
-# Python Assistant (PA)
+# Python Assistant (PA) - ELZA

-Python Assistant (PA) is a voice command based assistant service written in Python 3.9+.
-It can recognize human speech or voice, talk to user and execute basic commands.
+Python Assistant (PA) is Virtual Desktop Assistant , which is an AI technology that performs tasks based on verbal commands.
+It is an example of Weak AI i.e.., it can only perform quest designed by user.
+It is a personal Assistant like Microsoft Cortana.The design of system makes ease our daily activities by means of assistive technology and help a busy knowledge worker in managing time commitment and performing tasks.

 ## Features